The MAC address is one of the two critical elements of networking. You’ll learn all about it in this post.

 Reasons you might want to change your MAC

 Take “change” with a loose meaning of the word.
-It’s more of a spoofing than changing since this is done at the software level.
-Depending on how you apply the change, the real MAC will be restored when you restart or reset the device.
+It’s more of a spoofing than changing since this is only at the software level.
+The real MAC will return when you restart or reset the device.

 Still, here are a few occasions where you might want to change your device’s MAC.

 - You want to re-use an already-approved MAC address on a new device — the reason many routers have a “MAC clone” feature.
 (By the way, in this case, on the reverse, if you change the MAC of an approved device, it will be disconnected.)

 - You know your computer has been blocked or restricted from a network and want to sneak through.
 (Sorry, daddy!
 Your Parental Control settings will no longer be in effect!)

 - You’re about to join a new network — like a public Wi-Fi — and don’t want folks to know your device’s real MAC.